wangfowen/owenwangdotcom/_posts/2014-01-20-the-eurail-episode.md

 fuller lady with dark brown hair.
 Like the other woman she betrays no emotions in her face.

-I smugly demand, "Hi, I'd like to validate my pass."
+I smugly request, "Hi, I'd like to validate my pass."
 She glances at it and tersely declares, "The end date is written over.
 No one will validate this."